 Management by Exception can be defined as the concept which focuses on really important and strategic tasks.
 It ignores the tasks which are not important.
 This is known as exception.
 Management by exception, guides you through preparing a framework which tells you to focus on the most critical tasks of Planning, organizing, and controlling.

-The meaning of “Management by Exception.”
+The meaning and definition of “Managing by Exception.”

 The management of exception is a system that helps the manager to which most important tasks require the attention of the manager at a particular point of time.